dpc/rhex/README.md

 [ss]: http://i.imgur.com/gb2TZlj.png

-Watch rhex demo video:
+Watch *rhex* gameplay video:

 [![asciicast](https://asciinema.org/a/16712.png)](https://asciinema.org/a/16712)

-## Building
+## Running

+Game requires terminal with 256-color support, and basic Unicode font.

 	git clone https://github.com/dpc/rhex.git
 	cd rhex
-	cargo build
+	cargo run --release

-## Status and goals
+## Status

-ATM. the game is just a working prototype.
-There's not much of gameplay yet.
+The game is playable but not feature and gameplay wise complete.

-Some core features that it already implements: simple AI, LoS, lighting, random map generation, areas, autoexplore command.

-Core features that I'd like to add soon:

-* sound (actions make noise that propagates)
-* combat
-* working stats
-* stairs
-* items/inventory
+*rhex* is actively seeking collaborators.
+If you'd like to practice your Rust or/and find roguelikes interesting ping `@dpc` on [rhex gitter channel] and we can get your started.

 [Report problems and ideas][issues]

 [issues]: https://github.com/dpc/rhex/issues

-# How to play

-## Basics

-* Use `hjkl` or arrow keys to move.
-* Press `o` to autoexplore
-* Hold `Shift` to strafe (with Left/Right move)
-* Press `.` to wait.